Namaste nature lover,

 - We do our consultancy for construction work in the barter system, not with a fee.
 We Survive through workshop fees only.

-- We are producing an online free video course – Back Home Series – a resource for all to learn about a different aspect of construction.
+- We are producing an online video course – Back Home Series – a resource for all to learn about a different aspect of construction.

 - Documentation of traditional methods from India – Ageless village series – so that people can have an awareness about how rich and valuable these methods are and how they can be brought back to the present.